-Unlike most clarifiers it is not dosed into the pool - it goes in the pump basket (strainer).
+Unlike other clarifiers it is not dosed into the pool - it goes in the pump strainer basket (NOT IN THE SKIMMER).

 Jolly Gel stays in the filter, working its' magic, and does not get out into the pool-water.

-Sand-filters are filled with a very special type of filter media - a type of sand called Silex, produced by crushing rock.
+Sand-filters are normally filled with a very special type of sand called Silex - produced by crushing silicate rock.

 'Round' sand is totally useless in a sand-filter, but Silex is NOT rounded - its grains have flat faces and sharp angles.

-Now imagine 2 grains of Silex (or glass media) pressed tightly together in your filter.
+Now imagine 2 grains of Silex, glass media pressed tightly together in your filter.
 It's the size of the tiny gap between the grains that determines how small a particle can be physically trapped there.

 New Silex will filter to around 15 microns (15 millionths of a metre).
-Periodically the little gaps between the grains become plugged up with trapped particles and the filter must be back-washed.
+When the little gaps between the grains become plugged up with trapped particles, filter pressure increases and the amount of water being returned to the pool at the Jets is reduced.
+At this point the filter must be back-washed.

 Back-washing damages the filter media

-During a back-wash the water flow is reversed through the filter and the filter bed is 'fluidized': - the sand is now in really turbulent water and the grains smash into each other, like on a beach.
+During a back-wash the water flow is reversed through the filter and the filter bed is 'fluidised': - the media is now in really turbulent water and the grains smash into each other, just like on a beach.